skedia4/Autonomous-Navigation/README.md

 * If all above steps are completed.
 You will see a RVIZ window with localization and mapping from HECTOR SLAM.
 You may be able to control the steering by joystick.

-### Running visualization for offline created plans
+### Running visualization for offline created plans [Can be done without vehicle interface]
-A few offline created trajectories for parallel, perpendicular, and taking the vehicle out from highbay are avaialble.
+A few offline created trajectories for parallel, perpendicular, and reverse navigation are avaialble.

 * Open the python file `tracking3.py` in a text editor.
 Naviagate to main function and uncomment either line 285 or line 286.
 This is for obstacles  visualization.
 Since, virtual/ simulated obstactes are used to create these plans.
  Ex.
 Line 286 ` car1 = Car(-2, 2.5, 4, 2.5, 0)	; car2 = Car(8, 2.5, 4, 2.5, 0)   # Parallel parking`